nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The details page includes assigned events/vendors as well as a list of assignable events/vendors.
 * The operation will succeed even if the specified vendor/event is not visible on screen.
   * e.g. `view v/2` can be run after `view v/1`.
 Even though the 1st vendor will not be visible when viewing the 2nd vendor, it can still be accessed and viewed.
+  * See [Off-Screen Operations](#off-screen-operations) for more details.
+* The current displayed indexes for items may change after issuing this command.
+See [Changing Indexes](#changing-indexes) for more details.

 Examples:
-* `view v/2` will show the details of the 2nd vendor.
+* `view v/2` will show the details of the vendor at index 2 in the displayed list.
-* `view e/1` will show the details of the 1st event.
+* `view e/1` will show the details of the event at index 1 in the displayed list.

 ### Assigning Vendors & Events: `assign`